Born Innocent (Alcatrazz album)

-Born Innocent is the fourth studio album by heavy metal band Alcatrazz, released in 2020 by the label Silver Lining Music.
+Born Innocent is the fourth studio album by American heavy metal band Alcatrazz, released in 2020 by the label Silver Lining Music.
 This is the band's first studio album release since Dangerous Games in 1986, marking the longest gap between two studio albums in the Alcatrazz discography.
 Several months after the album's release, it was announced that Graham Bonnet and the other members of the band would be parting ways, with both continuing to record as Alcatrazz separately.

 Background

 Born Innocent features performances by founding band members Graham Bonnet on lead vocals, Jimmy Waldo on keyboards, and Gary Shea on bass guitar.
 It also features the first Alcatrazz studio album appearances of drummer Mark Benquechea, who had previously appeared on the 2018 album Meanwhile, Back in the Garage by the Graham Bonnet Band, and guitarist Joe Stump, a Berklee Professor of Guitar.
 To celebrate the reunion of three of the original members of the band, a number of other musicians were asked to make guest appearances on the album, namely: